Bhupathideepa/docs/learn/app-development/custom-widgets/prefabs-overview.md

 Prefabs make API integration a lot easier.
 You can

-1. integrate with REST API by importing API as a Service
+1. Integrate with REST API by importing API as a Service.
-2. secure the transaction via the built-in OAuth 2.0 handshake without the need to write additional code
+2. Secure the transaction via the built-in OAuth 2.0 handshake without the need to write additional code.
-3. manipulate the JSON responses by binding them to UI elements or widgets
+3. Manipulate the JSON responses by binding them to UI elements or widgets.
-4. configure input parameters through Prefab settings
+4. Configure input parameters through Prefab settings.
-5. expose data output and events for client-side integration
+5. Expose data output and events for client-side integration.

 [![](/learn/assets/prefab_api.png)](/learn/assets/prefab_api.png)